 - Schlick 2000 in Summer

-- Seebensee Drachensee Hike (one of the most beautiful hikes in Tirol)
+- Seebensee Drachensee Hike (two of the most beautiful lakes in Tirol)

 - Almabtrieb Cattle Drive Festival in Austria